License Agreements’ Optimization

-(ii) To reduce or eliminate the profitability of a project.
-This can be caused by the unconscious acceptance of disproportionate contractual terms and conditions or risks undetected during the negotiations of the license agreement.
+- To reduce or eliminate the profitability of a project because of the unconscious acceptance of disproportionate contractual terms and conditions or risks undetected during the negotiations of the license agreement.

-(iv) The payment of unjustified royalty fees to licensors which, in practice, are not granting enforceable and valid rights, totally or partially.
+- The payment of unjustified royalty fees to licensors, which, in practice, are not granting enforceable and valid rights, totally or partially.